 From the get-go, Microsoft Teams is designed to be Tier-C compliant, meaning it covers all the essential security models and compliance standards.
 In particular, it is equipped with the SOC2 certificate, which securely manages your data in order to protect the privacy and confidentiality of your organization (as well as your clients’).

-The ISO 27001 is another industry-standard when it comes to data security.
-It hands over data privacy and control over a designated team.
+The ISO 27001 is another industry standard when it comes to data security.
+It hands over data privacy and control to a designated team.
 It is one of the must-have security certifications you need to look for when using cloud services.

-The integration of these data security certifications and compliance standards indicate that Microsoft Teams take data protection seriously.
+The integration of these data security certifications and compliance standards indicates that Microsoft Teams takes data protection seriously.

 2. Authentication